Gusarich/housify/ROADMAP.md

 -   [x] Issue and pull request templates
 -   [x] Complete README, CHANGELOG, LICENSE, and ROADMAP
 -   [x] CI pipeline for project testing
--   [x] Formatter, linter, spellchecking, and pre-commit hooks for the project
+-   [x] Formatter, linter, spellchecker, and pre-commit hooks

-## The 1.0.0 Release
+## Beta

-This is the first version of the project that can be used for production development in Hypixel Housing.
-It will include all the basic functionality of the language and the compiler.
-It is a stable version of the project that includes all necessary features for the development process and is ready for public use.
+This version of the compiler is ready for publication and testing.
+It includes most basic features of the language and the compiler but is not yet suitable for actual Housing development due to the missing deployment tool.
+It is intended for initial testing and feedback.

 ### Compiler

--   [ ] Housing Functions and Inline Functions
+-   [ ] Inline functions
 -   [ ] Full support for conditions
 -   [ ] All actions, conditions, events, and functions from Hypixel Housing
--   [ ] Full tests for all parts of the compiler
+-   [ ] Comprehensive tests for all parts of the compiler
--   [ ] Simple optimizations
+-   [ ] Improved error messages
--   [ ] Better error messages
+-   [ ] Actions Emulator MVP

 ### Command Line Interface

--   [ ] More CLI options for the compiler
+-   [ ] Additional CLI options for the compiler

 ### Documentation

--   [ ] Full documentation of the language syntax
+-   [ ] Complete documentation of the language syntax
 -   [ ] Detailed explanation of the structure of the Housify module
--   [ ] Complete installation and usage guide
+-   [ ] Comprehensive installation and usage guide
 -   [ ] More examples of Housify modules

 ### Meta

--   [ ] Labels and milestones
+-   [x] Labels and milestones
--   [ ] Website for the project
 -   [ ] Release checklist template

+## Release

+This is the **1.0.0** version of the compiler, ready for production development in Hypixel Housing.
+It includes all the necessary functionality of the language and the compiler.
+This stable version is fully equipped for the development process and public use.

+### Compiler

+-   [ ] Housing functions
+-   [ ] Basic optimizations
+-   [ ] Support for commands, NPCs, action buttons, and other features from Hypixel Housing
+-   [ ] Imports
+-   [ ] Loops
+-   [ ] Traits
+-   [ ] Full support for all actions and conditions in the Actions Emulator

+### Command Line Interface

+-   [ ] Additional CLI options for the compiler

+### Documentation

+-   [ ] New guides and tutorials
+-   [ ] More examples of Housify modules

+### Meta

+-   [ ] Website
+-   [ ] VSCode extension

 ## Future Versions